-In a word, everyone.
+Everybody.
 But not everyone needs to start from scratch.
-First, check to see which group you’re part of:
+First, check which group you belong to:

 There are a few things to keep in mind when choosing your driving school or autoescuela, but the most important ones are: